benjaminadk/emojigit/README.md

 When the time comes to type your commit message:

 1. `Ctl + Shift + P` to open command prompt
-2. Locate `Emoji Commit` command and select
+2. Locate `Gitmoji Commit` command and select
 3. Type to filter selections
 4. Click desired commit type
 5. The start of your commit message should be in the terminal